Brazil's HRT seals $1 billion deal with TNK-BP

 HRT HRTP3.SA agreed to sell a 45 percent stake in 21 Amazon oil blocks to Anglo-Russian TNK-BP TNBP.MM for $1 billion, the Brazilian start-up company said on Monday.

 The agreement may bring renewed attention to oil reserves in Brazil's Amazon at a time when the spotlight has been on the deep-water offshore region known as the subsalt.
-The subsalt region is believed to hold more than 50 billion barrels of crude, enough to satisfy all the world's needs for more than 1-1/2 years.
+The New York-state-sized area near Rio de Janeiro and Sao Paulo is believed to hold more than 50 billion barrels of crude, enough to provide all the world's needs for more than 1 1/2 years.

 "For HRT it's a very good sign, because it puts it in another league of companies and shows their capacity to negotiate," said independent Brazil energy analyst Francois Moreau, who is also a former oil industry executive.

-HRT said in a statement it will remain operator of the blocks, located in an area known as the Solimoes Basin.
-A company spokeswoman later said TNK-BP would have the right to become operator and to buy another 10 percent stake 30 months after approval of the initial transaction by Brazil energy regulator ANP.
-HRT would receive payment over two years.
+HRT will remain operator of the blocks, it said in a press release.
+A company spokeswoman later said TNK-BP would have the right to become operator and to buy another 10 percent stake 30 months after Brazil energy regulator ANP approves the transaction.
+HRT will receive payment over two years.

-TNK-BP insisted on the option to become operator down the road because although HRT has greater knowledge of exploration in the Solimoes Basin, TNK-BP has more experience with assets in production.

-"HRT is clearly more capable of operating the asset today, but once TNK-BP gets familiarized with Brazil and the Solimoes Basin and the project moves into production phase, TNK-BP might be better qualified," said one source familiar with the talks, who asked not to be identified.
+HRT will first acquire the 45 percent stake from partner company Petra Energia, and then transfer it to TNK-BP, which is Russia's No. 3 oil producer.

-HRT would have the right to receive additional payments of up to $5 billion over 10 years.
+HRT has the right to receive additional payments of up to $5 billion over 10 years.
 The payments would include compensation for past expenses and payment of 73 cents per barrel of proven and probable reserves above 500 million barrels of oil equivalent.

-"TNK-BP wouldn't have come to Brazil for one exploration project only," said Stan Polovets, chief executive of AAR, BP's partner in TNK-BP.

-"The company is going to develop a presence and relationships in Brazil, and it obviously will make sense for TNK-BP to eventually leverage that presence into future opportunities," he said, adding that it would likely take several years because TNK-BP is focused on the HRT partnership.

-Environmentally oil production in the Amazon remains low on the list of perceived threats, compared with cattle ranching and soy farming, which are key causes of deforestation.
+Despite growing concerns about the Amazon environment, oil production there remains low on the list of perceived environmental threats, compared with cattle ranching and soy farming, which are key causes of deforestation.

 LOGISTICS CHALLENGE

-The biggest challenge would be transporting the natural gas produced in the isolated area via a pipeline Petrobras built for its own Amazon project.
+The biggest challenge will be transporting the natural gas produced in the isolated area via a pipeline Petrobras built for its own Amazon project.

-While river tankers can carry the high-quality light oil to be produced there, HRT's ability to move the natural gas would depend almost entirely on Petrobras, Moreau said.
+While river tankers can carry the high-quality light oil to be produced there, HRT's ability to move the natural gas will depend almost entirely on Petrobras, Moreau said.

 "Clearly bringing partners will let them negotiate with Petrobras in a different context," he said.
 "They have other bargaining chips to put on the table, and I'm sure this is the reason they are bringing them in."

-But new projects there are on hold until Brazilian politicians can agree on a plan to distribute oil royalties among different states.
+But new projects there are on hold until Brazilian politicians can agree on a scheme to distribute oil royalties among different states.

+TNK-BP's decision to move into Brazil marks a break from the company's traditional strategy of seeking out assets that are already in production.
+The blocks HRT holds are in the exploration phase.

-TNK-BP, which pumped 1.5 million barrels per day of crude oil in September and accounts for a fifth of BP's equity production, wants to boost the international share of its output over the next 30 years.
+TNK-BP pumped 1.5 million barrels per day of crude oil in September and accounts for a fifth of BP's equity production.
+TNK-BP wants to boost the international share of its output to 25 percent over the next 30 years.

-Growth is crucial for TNK-BP outside Russia, where its portfolio of reserves is dominated by aging fields.
-Russia's government has given preference to state-controlled Rosneft (ROSN.MM) for development of top offshore areas.
+Growth is crucial for TNK-BP outside Russia, where its portfolio of reserves is dominated by aging fields that have been producing for a long time.
+Russia's government has given preference to state controlled state-controlled Rosneft (ROSN.MM) for development of top offshore areas.

-(Reporting by Brian Ellsworth in Rio de Janeiro; Additional reporting by Sabrina Lorenzi; Editing by Gerald E. McCormick, Lisa Von Ahn and Steve Orlofsky)
+(Reporting by Brian Ellsworth in Rio de Janeiro; Additional reporting by Sabrina Lorenzi; Editing by Gerald E. McCormick and Lisa Von Ahn)

 PARIS Renault and alliance partner Nissan are ready to forge closer capital ties but will only do so if France sells its Renault stake, Chief Executive Carlos Ghosn said on Friday.